HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

 Starting CF226, DXClient no longer ignores certificates that cannot be properly validated when using Transport Layer Security (TLS) connections.
 This is to improve security and maintain best practices in development and production environments.
 You can validate and trust custom certificates such as self-signed or third-party CAs without entirely disabling validation.

-1. Obtain the certificate.
+**Step 1: Obtain the certificate**
 Ensure you have the `.pem` certificate file that you wish to add to the truststore.
 It must contain the key and certificate files.

-2. Add the certificate using one of the following methods:
+**Step 2: Add the certificate using one of the following methods**

+**Method A: Using NODE_EXTRA_CA_CERTS environment variable**
-   1. Use the `NODE_EXTRA_CA_CERTS` environment variable. `NODE_EXTRA_CA_CERTS` provides a secure way to add custom trusted certificates.
+`NODE_EXTRA_CA_CERTS` provides a secure way to add custom trusted certificates.
 To use the `NODE_EXTRA_CA_CERTS` environment variable, you need to specify the path to a PEM file that contains the key and certificate details.
 Configure this variable in your local or production environment using the following command:

 === "Linux and Apple macOS"
       ```